Michael M. Frank, MD FAAAAI Lectureship

 Entering the University of Wisconsin at age 15, Dr. Frank developed an interest in infectious diseases through microbial biologist, and subsequent Nobel Prize winner, Joshua Lederberg.
 He then went on to attend Harvard Medical School and was a House Officer in Medicine at Harvard and in Pediatrics at Johns Hopkins Medical School.
 After completing his training, he joined the NIH in 1966 as clinical director of allergy and infectious disease.
 His program led the team that found the first effective treatment for hereditary angioedema.
 Dr. Frank rose to become section chief at NIAID and served as Clinical Director for his last 13 years at the Institute.

 After 24 years at the NIH, Dr. Frank was hand-selected by Dr. Samuel Katz to be his successor as Chair of Pediatrics at Duke.
 While at Duke, Dr. Frank recognized the need for the pediatrics department to have their own building.
 He helped spearhead the effort towards the creation of a pediatrics hospital and was instrumental in raising funds and even picking architects for its design.
 Duke Children’s Hospital opened in May of 2000 and has gone on to become one of the foremost children’s hospitals in the world.
+Dr. Frank passed away in August of 2019.

 The AAAAI Foundation is honored to recognize the contributions made to the specialty over the course of Dr. Frank’s remarkable career with the creation of this new Lectureship in his name.
-We aim to fully fund the campaign in time for announcement at the 2019 Annual Meeting in San Francisco.

 If you wish to honor Dr. Frank, please consider a gift to the Michael M. Frank, MD FAAAAI Lectureship.
 A donation in any amount can be dedicated to this effort.
-Dr. Frank will be notified of your gift in his honor, and your name will be listed as a donor to this fund in the Annual Report of the AAAAI Foundation.
+Dr. Frank's Family will be notified of your gift in his honor, and your name will be listed as a donor to this fund in the Annual Report of the AAAAI Foundation.
 Your donation makes a difference.
 We appreciate your support and your commitment to our specialty.

 To make a contribution by phone call the AAAAI Foundation Office at 414-272-6071.